NethServer/nethsecurity-docs/reset_recovery.rst

 For instance, if the firewall was initially installed with version 23.05.0 and then updated to 23.05.1, after the factory reset, you will have a clean installation of version 23.05.1.

-.. note:: If the storage on which NethSecurity is running has been configured with a partition to save logs, the 'Factory reset' done from the Web UI will also remove the log partition and all its data.
+If the storage on which NethSecurity is running has been configured with a partition to save logs, the 'Factory reset' done from the Web UI will also remove the log partition and all its data.

-.. warning:: If NethSecurity **was installed through an in-place migration** from NethServer 7, the factory reset will not restore the default configuration.
+.. note:: If NethSecurity was installed through an in-place migration from NethServer 7, the factory reset will not restore the default configuration.
 Instead, the system will restart with all configurations migrated from NethServer 7.

 If you prefer a clean start, you can proceed with a new :ref:`installation <install-section>` rather than using the factory reset.